 The hardest part about using oVertone?
 Picking a color.
 Can’t choose?
 Pick two.
 Wait, make that three.
 Want more?
 No problem.
 With a little sectioning and a mirror, you can easily use as many oVertone shades as you like.
-Our conditioners were designed to be thick enough so that they won’t run all over and end up where they shouldn’t.
+Our Coloring and Daily Conditioners were designed to be thick enough so that they won’t run all over and end up where they shouldn’t.

-You can both achieve and maintain ombre hair with oVertone – the process is much the same, except that if you’re coloring from scratch rather than just maintaining, you’ll want to use Deep Treatments.
+You can both achieve and maintain ombre hair with oVertone – the process is much the same, except that if you’re coloring from scratch rather than just maintaining, you’ll want to use Coloring Conditioners.

 Our model had used a few different brands of dye that faded to a pastel mixture that she wanted to brighten: